 For years, I used Quicken.
 It worked well on the Macintosh and had a ledger-looking interface that I loved.
 When I bought a computer in 2008, it came, pre-installed, with Quicken 2005 for the Mac.
 Awesome.

 However, when I bought another computer in 2012, I discovered that Quicken 2005 was no longer being supported.
 I was discouraged with the Quicken Essentials for Mac.
-Even the new Quicken for Mac, which was just released, doesn’t do the trick for me.
+Even the new Quicken for Mac, doesn’t do the trick for me.

 What is Moneydance?